 Sling TV is compatible with Roku, Google Chromecast and Amazon Fire TV devices, among others.

-If you’re leaning toward YouTube TV, you should know that support for Amazon Fire TV devices is coming later in 2019.
-That’s according to an update we received from Google in July 2019.
+If you’re leaning toward YouTube TV, you should know that support for Amazon Fire TV devices and smart TVs was finally added in late September 2019.

 YouTube TV can be used on up to three devices at the same time, which is great for families.
 But it’s more complicated with Sling TV.